IChowdhury01/MATCH/spark/README.md

 7. Front end is implemented throughout (including a few pages that interpret jsons from the server), but it's all text-based and unpolished.

-8. The main things that still need to be implemented are: image uploads, a prettier Front End, usertests, and the VM.
+8. The main things that still need to be implemented are: image uploads, a prettier Front End, unittests, and the VM.